isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

    }

-If the configuration file is incorrect reloading it can raise an error which cannot be recovered.
+If the configuration file is incorrect reloading it can raise an error which leaves the server in unusable state..
 Look at :ref:`command-config-set` what to do to recover a working server.

 .. _command-config-test: